JP Morgan lifts Equinor ASA [EQNR] price estimate. Who else is bullish?

-The following primary insiders and close associates in Equinor ASA (OSE: EQNR, NYSE: EQNR) have on 27 October 2021 bought shares in Equinor ASA:.
+A primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has sold shares in Equinor ASA:.

-Rebekka Glasser Herlofsen, member of the board of directors in Equinor ASA, has bought 220 shares in Equinor ASA at a price of NOK 228.95 per share.
+Irene Rummelhoff, executive vice president in Equinor ASA, has on 28 October 2021 sold 18 023 shares in Equinor ASA at a price of NOK 217.1775 per share.

-The results of the trading session contributed to over 7304994 shares changing hands.
-Over the past one week, the price volatility of Equinor ASA stands at 2.38% while the volatility over the past one month is 2.01%.
+Over the last 12 months, EQNR stock rose by 99.92%.
+The one-year Equinor ASA stock forecast points to a potential upside of 19.12.
+The average equity rating for EQNR stock is currently 1.30, trading closer to a bullish pattern in the stock market.

-The market cap for EQNR stock reached $86.55 billion, with 3.25 billion shares outstanding and 1.07 billion shares in the current float.
-Compared to the average trading volume of 2.59M shares, EQNR reached a trading volume of 7304994 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $84.52 billion, with 3.25 billion shares outstanding and 1.07 billion shares in the current float.
+Compared to the average trading volume of 2.74M shares, EQNR stock reached a trading volume of 5527011 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EQNR shares is $31.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EQNR stock is a recommendation set at 1.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.